PPBDS/tutorial.helpers/vignettes/instructions.md

 ````

 The `file` code chunk object loads the specified file.
 The other code chunk options ensure that the text is echoed but not evaluated.

+## Processing submissions

+Instructors have different needs and priorities when it comes to processing student answers.
+For now, we provide one function, `tutorial.helpers::process_submissions()` to help them.
+Read the help page: `?process_submissions`.
+There are many arguments and options.

 ## Checks